Architecture

 Workers

-• Load active policy version
+• Policy evaluation against active version

-Control API
+Control API + UI

 Deployment Modes